 The finished tree craft looks so colourful and festive on the wall.

-If you’re using this in your classroom, they will make an awesome display on your math bulletin board.
+If you’re using this in your classroom, these Christmas trees will make an awesome display for your math bulletin board.

 How to make the Christmas tree math craft